conseg/speedychain/docs-src/index.md

+---
+layout: default
+title: "Home"
+---

 This is the source code for a blockchain prototype, designed to run on IoT devices.

-It was wrote in Python 2.7
+It was wrote in Python 2.7.

 Dependencies:
 - pyCrypto